KarynaMisnik/Javascript-notes/README.md

 ✅ All primitive types are immutable and copied by value.
 ✅ All objects are mutable and assigned/copied by reference.

+#### undefined vs. not defined

+These are two very different situations in JavaScript — though at first glance they seem similar.

 ## Naming Convention